Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Contact Information: Phone number Contact Information: Email address, phone number LinkedIn profile

-Summary: Detail-oriented , organised recently graduated from college with degrees in Marketing and work experience in research into market conditions and data analysis.
-Skills in teamwork and communication developed through volunteer work and internship work.
-Seeking entry-level marketing position to apply skills and knowledge to a professional context.
+Summary: Organised and meticulous recent college graduate with the degree of Marketing as well as experience in research on market trends and analysis of data.
+Solid communication skills and teamwork developed through volunteer work and internship work.
+Aiming for entry-level marketing positions to transfer skills and experience to a professional context.

 Education: